AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 # Dungeons and Data

-This post is a first in a series of posts of applying machine learning to dungeons and dragons.
-This blog post details what I've learned from applying reinforcement learning algorithms in a simple [Dungeons and Dragons combat](https://www.youtube.com/watch?v=7tnrATiclg4) scenario.
+This post is a first in a series in which I document applying machine learning to the world of dungeons and dragons.
+In this blog post, I detail what I've learned from applying reinforcement learning algorithms to a simple [Dungeons and Dragons combat](https://www.youtube.com/watch?v=7tnrATiclg4) scenario.
 Future blog posts will include:

  * Applying RL algorithms to more complicated combat scenarios
  * Applying NLP to the story telling aspect of D&D: